AMI Primary (3-6) diploma course

 Employment during the course

 We do not recommend that students work during their studies at MNW.
-The workload of the course is heavy, and may make it challenging for you to have a job.
+The workload of the course is heavy, and will make it challenging for you to have a job.

 Use of technology